howardhamilton1/cse15l-lab-reports/LabReport4.md

 Keys pressed: b, a, s, h, < spacebar >, t, e, s, t, ., s, h

-I used the same "bash test.sh" command from earlier to rerun the tests, and because of the change I made to the ListExamples.java file, both tests now succeed without any errors.
+I used the same ```bash test.sh``` command from earlier to rerun the tests, and because of the change I made to the ListExamples.java file, both tests now succeed without any errors.

 ## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)